gromacs/gromacs/docs/web-manual/topologies.rst

   molecule.
 In |Gromacs|, a “molecule” can be defined as any group of atoms that one wishes to consider simultaneously.
-The added constraint is of function type 2, which means that it is not used for generating exclusions (see sec. [sec:excl]).
+The added constraint is of function type 2, which means that it is not used for generating exclusions (see sec. :ref:`excl`).
 Note that the constraint free energy term is included in the derivative term, and is specifically included in the ``bonded-lambdas`` component.
 However, the free energy for changing constraints is *not* included in the potential energy differences used